 Audit Report: Senate Summons PTDF Boss over N2bn Land Compensation

-The Senate Public Account Committee (SPAC) has summoned the Executive Secretary of the Petroleum Technology Development Fund, Dr. Bello Aliyu, to appear before it on July 19.
+The Senate Public Account Committee (SPAC) has summoned the Executive Secretary of the Petroleum Technology Development Fund (PTDF), Dr. Bello Aliyu, to appear before it on July 19.

-Aliyu was being invited over the alleged demolition of the Abuja and Kaduna offices of the National Council for Arts and Culture on the orders of his agency, without paying N2 billion compensation to displaced residents.
+Aliyu was invited over the alleged demolition of the Abuja and Kaduna offices of the National Council for Arts and Culture, on the orders of his agency, without paying N2 billion compensation to displaced residents.

-The Director General of NCAC, Chief Segun Runsewe, while appearing before the Senate panel at its last sitting on Friday, said the N400 million was judiciously spent by his agency for the construction of its office in Kaduna.
+The Director General of the NCAC, Chief Segun Runsewe while appearing before the Senate panel at its last sitting on Friday, said the N400 million was judiciously spent by his agency for the construction of its office in Kaduna.

 He, however, said the site was demolished by PTDF for the construction of its training school.